 See Mistake #5.

-Sample #1 Alice Anxious
+Sample #1 Amy Anxious

 |Action Date*||Target Date**||Action|

 |Jan.
-2||Respond with a letter that you gratefully accept a spot on the waitlist.
+2||Respond with a letter gratefully accepting a spot on the waitlist.
 Update school about new responsibilities and church initiative.
 Inquire about ways to improve profile.
 Reiterate reasons for wanting to attend.|

 |Jan.
 3||Jan.
 15||Ask boss to send a letter of support confirming new responsibilities and qualifications.|

 |Jan.
 15||Feb.
 11||Ask Harry who graduated from WL B-School to write a letter of support.|